 A seaside neighborhood in the affluent city of Newport Beach, Corona del Mar is located at the foot of the San Joaquin Hills and fronting the Pacific Ocean.

 Spanish for “Crown of the Sea”, Corona del Mar was once a tiny village reached from the peninsula by small boat or by a dirt road that crossed over the Irvine Ranch.
 Today, the area is known for its pristine beaches, Cliffside views, trendy restaurants, and quaint village shops.

 All along East Coast Highway, visitors will find plenty of window shopping opportunities at the many studios, design shops, antique stores, and galleries.
-However, the biggest draw to the city is its beaches.
+However, the biggest draw of the city is its beaches.

 Corona del Mar State Beach (Big Corona) is popular with beachgoers and has a wide sandy beach with plenty of fire rings.
 Pirates Cove is adjacent to the harbor channel and has several hidden coves and caves.
 If you don’t mind climbing over the rocks this area of the beach is well worth a look.